scaredandalone/mem_alloc/README.md

 ### Memory Allocator Interpretation

-This is my memory allocator interpretation, based off the contents of "Operating Systems 3 Easy Pieces", in particular the section dedicated to Memory APIs.
+This is my memory allocator interpretation, based on the Memory APIs section of Operating Systems: Three Easy Pieces (malloc).

-Implements a singly linked list to track all allocations and free segments within the heap.
+It implements a singly linked list to track all allocations and free segments within the heap.

-Utilises Windows system calls, ( VirtualAlloc() ) to request additional memory from the operating system when needed.
+It uses the Windows system call VirtualAlloc() to request additional memory from the operating system when needed.

-Appends a struct to memory segments (header block) in order to track the size of the segment, and the locations (ptr) of the next segment.
+A header block (struct) is appended to every memory segment to store the size of the segment, whether it is free or not, and a pointer to the next segment.

-Includes a next_free ptr within each free block (if the block isnt free, next_free is NULL).
+Each free block also contains a next_free pointer so that all free blocks can be tracked separately in a free list.

+Free blocks are coalesced both forwards and backwards to form larger free segments and reduce fragmentation.

+Block splitting is supported so that allocations do not take up more space than required.

+There is also basic safety such as double-free detection and 16-byte alignment.